Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Combining diacr supp: JSI
 * Combining diacr ex: JSI
 * Combining diacr for symbols: JSI
-* Combining half marks: a complex composition with the most basic pair
+* Combining half marks: a complex composition with the most basic pair.
+Drawing two characters is a cool winning
-* Control pictures: the most used control picture
+* Control pictures: the most used control picture.
+LR drew a “general image” CTL, but it’s clearly worse
-* Counting rods: egg, prison counting
+* Counting rods: egg, prison counting.
+LR (horizontal 3) is clearly worse
 * Currency: the most used currency ever (after ASCII $)
 * Dingbats: something nice, needed to simplify for 16×16
 * Orna dingbats: same, with something pointing right-up, purportedly the best for us writing →